tphelanECON/EslamiPhelan_MCA/README.md

 # EslamiPhelan_MCA
-Replication materials for "Applications of Markov Chain Approximation Methods to Optimal Control Problems in Economics".
+Replication materials for the paper:

-Authors: Keyvan Eslami and Thomas Phelan.
+Phelan, Thomas, and Keyvan Eslami.
+"Applications of markov chain approximation methods to optimal control problems in economics."
+Journal of Economic Dynamics and Control (2022): 104437.